RFP Response Strategy: Organize for Better Proposals

 To get the best results, outline the key deadlines for the entire RFP process, not just the final submission date.
 Include dates for when vendors can submit questions, when you’ll provide answers, and your projected timeline for evaluation and final selection.
 Providing a clear and reasonable schedule shows that you respect the vendor's process and are serious about finding the right partner.
 This professionalism helps build trust from the very beginning.

-Explain Your Evaluation Process
+Be Transparent About Your Evaluation Process

 Vendors invest significant time and resources into responding to RFPs.
 The best way to honor that effort is to be transparent about how you’ll choose the winner.
 A clear and fair evaluation process encourages more vendors to participate because they know they have a legitimate chance.
 Start by clearly defining how proposals will be evaluated.